 The Hearing Officer’s task to organize and conduct the oral hearing implies in particular:

 - deciding on whether complainants and interested third persons are to be invited to the oral hearing (Article 6 of the Terms of Reference);

-- contributing to the objectivity of the hearing itself (Article 10(3));
+- ensuring the proper conduct of the hearing and contributing to the objectivity of the hearing itself and of any decision taken subsequently (Article 10(3));

 - the possibility of inviting participants to make known their views on certain topics (Article 11(1));

 - the possibility of holding preparatory meetings involving the Commission staff and the parties before the hearing (Article 11(2));